 This March, The MENTOR Network and its partners celebrate Brain Injury Awareness Month, a time to honor those we serve while educating our communities about the facts of brain injury.
 Because education plays a vital role in reducing the number of brain injuries that occur each year, we are committed to raising awareness about how each of us is at risk and what we can do to prevent a potentially fatal or life-altering injury.

 Making a Difference

-View our slideshow to learn more about how The MENTOR Network and its partners are improving quality of life for people with brain injury while helping to educate our communities.
+View our slideshow to learn more about how The MENTOR Network is improving quality of life for people with brain injury while helping to educate our communities.